miaucl/ha-addons/chrome/README.md

 ## Base container

-The base container to run this Chrome addon is <https://github.com/jlesage/docker-baseimage-gui> by [@jlesage](https://github.com/jlesage), which allows to run (almost) any X capable application in a container and expose the gui via noVNC int the browser.
+The base container to run this Chrome addon is <https://github.com/jlesage/docker-baseimage-gui> by [@jlesage](https://github.com/jlesage), which allows to run (almost) any X capable application in a container and expose the gui via noVNC in the browser.
 A huge thank to him for the great containers created and maintained.
 He's the real hero who needs to be [supported](https://github.com/sponsors/jlesage).

-This addon repackages the image `ghcr.io/zenika/alpine-chrome` from [Zenika/alpine-chrome](https://github.com/Zenika/alpine-chrome) as a home assistant addon.

 Since version `108` of chrome (as discussed in those issues [#253](https://github.com/Zenika/alpine-chrome/issues/253), [#225](https://github.com/Zenika/alpine-chrome/issues/225), [#158](https://github.com/Zenika/alpine-chrome/issues/158)), the debug port only accepts connections from localhost.
 Therefore, `socat` has been packaged alongside to forward the traffic and make it available outside of the host (and thus accessible to the integrations).